iPaper/ipaper.github.io/pages/flipbook-javascript-api--migration-guide.md

 </script>
 <!-- End of async iPaper Flipbook API script -->
 ```

+{% include note.html content="Both `<ApiBaseUrl>` and `<YourApiKey>` in the snippet above will be substituted with partner and license-dependent configurations and be automatically populated, when you retrieve the API script from the admin." %}

 ## Step 2: Update the setup of your Flipbook API